 “We are really focussing on what’s happening on the other side of the drug deal, what’s happening in the supply line.
 Debt bonding, coercion and cuckooing were main pillars of the campaign.”

 This comes at a time when The Office for National Statistics published that there were 24 deaths from drug misuse in the city in 2019 alone – the highest in the South East (2020 figures are yet to be released).

 In an effort to reduce these numbers, and to educate younger generations of the risks, Jordan believes the group are taking a fresh approach compared to previous anti-drug campaigns:

 “There’s a lot of drug campaigns in the past that are sort of scare tactics. – like ‘if you take drugs you are going to die’.

 “We aren’t trying to point the finger.
 We are just trying to start a conversation.”

-The project’s film, produced by Smokescreen, has been included on the shortlist for two film festivals: “it’s great that the campaign is being picked up as much for its stylistic choice, as the topic it tackles – film festivals are a great way to get the word out there.”
+The project’s film, produced by Smokescreen, has been included on the shortlist for London Rolling Film Festival 2021: “it’s great that the campaign is being picked up as much for its stylistic choice, as the topic it tackles – film festivals are a great way to get the word out there.”